dipy/dipy/doc/stateoftheart.rst

 Systems supported
 =================

-Dipy_ is multiplatform and will run under any standard operating systems such as *Windows*, *Linux* and  *Mac OS X*.
-Every single new code addition is being tested on a number of different builbots and can be monitored online `here <http://nipy.bic.berkeley.edu/builders>`_.
+DIPY_ is multiplatform and will run under any standard operating systems such as *Windows*, *Linux* and  *Mac OS X*.
+Every single new code addition is being tested on a number of different buildbots and can be monitored online `here <http://nipy.bic.berkeley.edu/builders>`_.

 .. include:: links_names.inc